natgo/wt-wiki-scraper/wikitext-transpiled/helicopter/Tzefa%20D%2FE.md

 '''Pros:'''

 * Manoeuvrable, easily able to roll from side to side if COLL is set to 90-95%, excellent for evading gunfire from SPAA
-* Excellent top speed in near-level flight, able to get to battle quickly and run away from most other helicopters if needed.
+* Excellent top speed in near-level flight, able to get to battle quickly and run away from most other helicopters if needed
-* Versatile, can carry TOW missiles along with rocket pods.
+* Versatile, can carry TOW missiles along with rocket pods
-* TOW-2 missiles lethal against ground targets (800 mm HEAT penetration) and have good speed (375 m/s).
+* TOW-2 missiles lethal against ground targets (800 mm HEAT penetration) and have good speed (375 m/s)
-* Good 20 mm cannon, able to deal with air targets and ground targets effectively in both Realistic and PvE.
+* Good 20 mm cannon, able to deal with air targets and ground targets effectively in both Realistic and Helicopter PvE
-* Has countermeasures and IRCM which increase survivability against missiles.
+* Has countermeasures and IRCM which increase survivability against missiles

 '''Cons:'''

-* Maximum 3.75 km range for the TOW-2 missiles are less than USSR analogues (Shturm, Ataka) and put the helicopter in rather close proximity to the enemy.
+* Maximum 3.75 km range for the TOW-2 missiles are less than USSR analogues (Shturm, Ataka) and put the helicopter in rather close proximity to the enemy
+* TOW missiles can be defeated by ERA by some tanks (especially CONTACT-5)
-* Unable to stop quickly if needed at the penalty of an unintentional rollover.
+* Unable to stop quickly if needed at the penalty of an unintentional rollover
-* Prone to rolling over and locking up if COLL is suddenly reduced, when pitching upwards at high speeds, and when enabling hover mode at high speeds.
+* Prone to rolling over and locking up if COLL is suddenly reduced, when pitching upwards at high speeds, and when enabling hover mode at high speeds
-* Old airframe, prone to getting knocked out when exposed to ground fire.
+* Old airframe, prone to getting knocked out when exposed to ground fire
-* Gunner cannot pilot the helicopter if pilot is knocked out, pilot cannot fire the 20 mm if gunner is knocked out.
+* Gunner cannot pilot the helicopter if pilot is knocked out, pilot cannot fire the 20 mm if gunner is knocked out
-* 20 mm cannon doesn't have the penetration to deal with armoured vehicles head-on, attacking from the top is highly advised.
+* 20 mm cannon doesn't have the penetration to deal with armoured vehicles head-on, attacking from the top is highly advised
-* Researching takes quite a while even with boosters, especially with Tier III-IV modifications.
+* Researching takes quite a while even with boosters, especially with Tier III-IV modifications

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the helicopter in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->